-The developmental rating scale for each evaluation is on an 8-point Likert scale, however interns can only achieve ratings between 1 and 5.
+The developmental rating scale for each evaluation is on a 7-point Likert scale, however interns can only achieve ratings between 1 and 5.
 The following rating values are included in the table below.
-If an intern receives a score less than the MLA (3 on the mid-year evaluation or a 4 on the final evaluation) on an overall area of competency, or if supervisors have reason to be concerned about the student's performance or progress, the program's Due Process procedures will be initiated.
+If an intern receives a score less than the MLA (3 on the mid-year evaluation or a 4 on the final evaluation) on any learning element, or if supervisors have reason to be concerned about the student's performance or progress, the program's Due Process procedures will be initiated.
 The Due Process guidelines can be found in the Internship Manual (p.
 42).
-Interns must receive a rating of 4 or above on all learning elements across each competency areas during their final end-of-year evaluation to successfully complete the program.
+Interns must receive a rating of 4 or above on all learning elements across each competency area during their final end-of-year evaluation to successfully complete the program.

 Developmental Level Score Scoring Criteria PRACTICUM STUDENT/ INTERN 1 Significant Development Needed Significant improvement in developmental functioning and skills acquisition is needed to meet expectations.
 At the level of a practicum student.
 Requires Due Process procedures at any point of the internship year.
 Not used at the fellowship level.
-INTERN 2 Entry Level Competence Demonstrates entry level competence for a doctoral intern.
-Expected across all competency areas at the start of internship.
+2 Entry Level Demonstrates entry level competence for a doctoral intern.
+Expected across all learning elements at the start of internship.
+INTERN Competence

 Requires a plan of action at the end of the 1st evaluation period (mid-year) for a doctoral intern.
 Not used at the fellowship level.
 Demonstrates developing competency.
 Functions satisfactorily with ongoing supervision and training.
 At the level of an established doctoral intern.
-Expected across all competency areas at end of the 1st evaluation period (mid-year).
-3 . , , , INTERNI Developing Requires Due Process procedures at any point of the fellowship INTERN Competency year.
-Functions adequately and mosts synastations.
-At the level of a Functions adequately and meets expectations.
-At the level of a graduating intern preparing for fellowship.
-Expected across all areas at end of the training year for a doctoral intern to successfully graduate the program and is ready for entry- 4 level practice.
-INTERN/FELLOW Competent Expected across all areas at the beginning of fellowship.
+Expected across all learning elements at end of the 1st evaluation period (mid-year).
+3 Developing Requires Due Process procedures at any point of the fellowship INTERN Competency year.
+Functions adequately and meets expectations.
+At the level of a graduating intern.
+Expected across all learning elements at end of the training year for a doctoral intern to successfully graduate the program and is ready for entry-level practice.
+4 INTERN/FELLOW Competent Expected across all areas at the beginning of fellowship.
 Consistently functions at a high level of competence and exceeds expectations for a graduating intern.
-Exhibits a growing area of INTERN /EEL LOW 5 High specialty/expertise for an intern.
-Demonstrates a clear area of INTERN/FELLOW Competence strength for an entry-level postdoctoral fellow.
-Frequently demonstrates a high level of competence.
-At the level of an established postdoctoral fellow.
-Supervision style can be 6 modified to reflect this level of competence.
-Expected across all Significantly areas at end of the 1st evaluation period (mid-year).
-EEL LOVAL High FELLOW Competence Not used at the internship level.
+Exhibits a growing area of specialty/expertise for an intern.
+Demonstrates a clear area of strength for an entry-level postdoctoral fellow.
+Expected across INTERN/ 5 High all learning elements at end of the 1st evaluation period FELLOW Competence (mid-year).
 Consistently functions at an advanced level of competence and demonstrates a notable area of strength.
 Exhibits a growing area of specialty/expertise that fellows can teach and/or supervise psychology trainees with ongoing support.
 At the level of postdoctoral fellow preparing for independent practice.
-Expected across all areas at end of the training year for a postdoctoral fellow to successfully graduate the program and is ready for independent practice. independent practice.
-FELLOW 7 Advanced Not used at the internship level.
+Expected across all learning elements at end of the training year for a postdoctoral fellow to successfully graduate the program and is ready for independent practice.
+FELLOW 6 Advanced Not used at the internship level.
 Consistently functions at a significantly advanced level of competence.
 At the level of an entry-level licensed psychologist.
-8 Can effectively and independently teach and/or supervise psychology trainees in this area.
-Developing poj onotogj traniceo ir ano area.
-FELLOW Expertise Not used at the internship level.
-INTERN/FELLOW N/A Not Applicable/Not Observed/Cannot Say
+Can effectively and independently teach and/or supervise 7 psychology trainees in this area.
+Developing FELLOW Expertise Not used at the internship level.
+INTERN/FELLOW N/A Not Applicable/Not Observed/Cannot Say n/A